Nature is Satan's Church

 ROXANNA BIKADOROFF is a widely-published illustrator, painter and writer on esoterica.
 She lives in Vancouver.

-[Roxanna is a one-of-a-kind artist and illustrator and no one deserves your support than her. — Ed.]
+[Roxanna is a one-of-a-kind artist and illustrator and few deserve your support more than she does. — Ed.]